Not a natural teacher? Looking for alternative homeschool ideas and online elementary school programs for primary school aged children?

 Either way, in school, they’d be learning about different religious practices.

-TED-Ed is a good online resource with short, easy-to-understand religious education videos for all ages.
+TED-Ed is a good online resource with short, easy-to-understand educational videos for all ages.

 19. Improve A Card Game